t-siri/portfolio-2021/_pages/work/work-solaris.md

 ---

 {% contentfor introduction %}
-During my employment with <a href="/workingmouse" target="_blank">WorkingMouse</a> I had the opportunity to work with <a href="/codebotsmarketing">Codebots</a> and developed a design system that was available online for individuals who need to refer the company's design and branding rules.
+During my employment with <a href="/workingmouse" target="_blank">WorkingMouse</a>, I had the opportunity as a UIX Engineer to work with <a href="/codebotsmarketing">Codebots</a>  and standardised the company’s front-end process.
+I developed an online design system for employees to refer to the company’s branding and design rules.

-I had the opportunity to design <a href="/codebotssolaris">Codebots Solaris Design System</a> and develop it.
-My lead, Isaac Joekong alongside my coworker Raouf Al-Araji, and I worked on the components design.
+I designed the <a href="/codebotssolaris">Codebots Solaris Design System</a>, developed it and alongside worked on the components with my lead, Isaac Joekong and my coworker Raouf Al-Araji.

-The idea behind Solaris were to have a source of truth in Codebots design and content creativity.
-To make sure that products are harmonised and in sync.
 {% endcontentfor %}

 {% contentfor problem %}
-As the company grew with more employers onboard in the company, it was crucial to have a source of truth on design and component rules.
-The company created Solaris to keep all products under Codebots in harmony.

-The goal behind this was that when everyone, especially developers, came to a website they view rules of design but also components.
-These components were documented by design, usage and code usage.

-The website had to be clear and easy to navigate to the right content.
+The problem that was defined within the workflow of Codebots was how designers and developers could not find the source of truth in regards to the company’s branding, resulting to inconsistency in design and development.
+It was clear that a source of truth needed to be produce in order to harmonise the workflow.

+To further understand the actual pain points and the struggles of the workflow, I conducted user interviews internally with designers and developers.
+It was discovered that it was uncertain on how components should look and be designed, therefore leading front-end development to become inconsistent as well given that development derives from prototypes.
 {% endcontentfor %}

 {% contentfor solution %}
-I designed the Solaris Design System site and broke it up into sections.
-It was important that in the components section, that content was broken into three sections, the overview, the usage and the code.

-The overview represented the components' look and states *(hover, active, focus for example)*, the usage explained when to use and when not to use the component, and lastly the code was for the developers to document on how to use the component on the platform.

-It was important that these components were well document so that new developers who would be onboarded could understand how to re-use them.
+Upon narrowing down the problem, I started interviewing the designers and developers on what they wanted to see in this *source of truth*.
+I gathered what was important to designers in regards to consistency in components and what was important to developers in regards to consistency in states.

+Since Codebots have both light and dark theme, it was clear that components can become overwhelming and confusing, therefore documenting components for both categories was crucial.

+After gathering ideas from both parties, I was able to conclude what Solaris (source of truth) should contain:

+**Designers**
+* Components
+    * Sizes
+    * Padding
+    * Fonts
+    * Colours
+* Rules
+    * When and where to use components
+    * How to use components
+    * Purpose of different components
+    * Theme rules
+* Designers documentation
+    * When to use the component in designs
+    * Purpose of the component

+**Developers**
+* Component
+    * What is available
+    * States
+    * Name of components
+    * Values of components (padding pixels, height, fonts)
+    * Types (outline buttons, solid buttons, text buttons, icon buttons)
+* Ability to view component variations according to themes
+* Developers documentation
+    * Ability to understand how to re-use and call components
+    * How the code is written
 {% endcontentfor %}

 {% contentfor outcome %}
-Solaris had constantly been improved and added to.
-The organisation of content allows employers in the company quickly find a source of truth.

-Development time would be saved by re-using these components.
-This created a better workflow as well as a faster and organised way of development and design.
+From refining the ideas, I started immediately with inspiration as there were multiple UI libraries out there.
+I gathered multiple libraries and documented on what was desirable and what was a pain point.
+This was in order to produce Solaris in a way that both designers and developers will use as a source of truth.

+I designed the Solaris Design System website and broke it up into sections because two different types of user groups were using them.
+I started building the website using Jekyll and added the first component type (Avatars).
+Once the foundations of the website was completed alongside the Avatars page, I immediately conducted user interviews and retrieved feedback and made a few tweaks to the layout of the website.

+The website resulted to being theme responsive and also sectioned into seven parts to prevent content overload.
+Each section was specifically written to the target audience (writers, designers and developers).
+The website is theme responsive as Codebots come in both light and dark theme, therefore it was important to see what components look like in both themes.
+The design section was heavily documented in regards to component types, states, looks and sizes for developers to reference off.
+There is also a *code* section for developers to document these components and how to use them internally.
 {% endcontentfor %}